KxSystems/docs-v1/docs/tutorials/install/macos.md

 The minimum installation can be improved in two important ways.
 We strongly recommend them.

 -   Call kdb+ within the `rlwrap` command, which will allow you to call back and edit previous lines
--   Define `q` as a command, allowing you to invoke kdb+ without specifying the path to it
+-   Define `q` as a command alias, allowing you to invoke kdb+ without specifying the path to it

 ### Install Rlwrap

-Exit kdb+ to return to the Bash prompt and your home folder.
+Exit kdb+ to return to the command prompt and your home folder.
 Ask for Rlwrap’s version number.
 If you see one, Rlwrap is already installed.

 ```bash
 q)\\